LemurDaniel-Solutions/BICEP__Naming-Module/README.md

 ### Naming maintained at one place

-This approach ensures that one or multple Naming-Conventions are maintained in one central Naming-Module, that can be used and implemented by any other Module.
+This approach ensures that one or multple Naming-Conventions are maintained in one central Naming-Module, that can be used and implemented by any other modules.

-### Consistent Naming accross Modules
+### Consistent naming accross modules

-Since Naming is implemented in one central Naming-Module and not different Modules, consistent naming is ensured by every Module implementing it.
+Since Naming is implemented in one central Naming-Module and not different modules, consistent naming is ensured by every module implementing it.

 ### Easy to use and implement